codeflamer/Siamese-paper-to-code/README.md

 ![Siamese Summary](./assets/test_dataset.png "Siamese Summary")

-A picture of myself and me was fed into the model, which correctly predicted them as dissimilar (output = 1)
+A picture of myself and me was fed into the model, which correctly predicted them as similar (output = 1)
 ![Siamese Summary](./assets/similar_image.png "Siamese Summary")

 A picture of myself and me(with headset) was fed into the model, which does not correctly predicted me (output = 0)